NYU Logo (New York University Logo)

 New York University Logo

 Having received the status of the largest educational institution in the United States, NYU continued to develop.
-It consists of many departments, with the two campuses located very far from each other, and the university offices and classrooms are sometimes located in the same buildings where shops or business centers are open.
-In this situation, the university needs a clear system of graphic symbols so as not to get lost against the background of the urbanized landscape.
-These symbols are the seal and logo – the foundation of NYU’s visual identity.
+It consists of many faculties, with two campuses far apart, and the university’s offices and classrooms are sometimes housed in the same buildings as stores or business centers.
+In such a situation, the university needs a clear system of graphic symbols to avoid getting lost in the urbanized landscape.
+The NYU seal and logo, the foundation of NYU’s visual identity, have become such symbols.

-The round seal is used as a stamp on documents and represents the university at official events.
-In the center are four runners rushing to place a laurel wreath on the plinth.
-The images of ancient athletes personify the desire for knowledge, and the wreath denotes victory.
-Above the athletes’ heads is a hand holding a torch – a symbol of progress and education.
+The round seal is a document stamp representing the university at official events.
+The center depicts four runners rushing to place a laurel wreath on a pedestal.
+The images of the ancient athletes represent the pursuit of knowledge, and the wreath represents victory.
+Above the athletes’ heads is a hand holding a torch, a symbol of progress and education.

 What is NYU?